Welcome to c-web-modules Documentation

 int client_fd; // Client file descriptor

-int (*send)(struct websocket* ws, const char *message, size_t length);
+int (*send)(websocket_t* ws, const char *message, size_t length);

 };